-Tahrif is a claim that Muslims often make against the Bible.
+Tahrif levels a serious charge against the accuracy of the Bible.
 Tahrif, which means "corruption," is the charge that the Bible contains corrupted passages.

 Tahrif was first leveled against the Bible in the 11th century by a Muslim named Ibn Khazem.
 According to Ibn Khazem's tahrif, when passages in the Quran contradict passages in the Bible, it is the Bible passages that have been corrupted, apparently by the Jews and the Christians.

 There are at least two problems with tahrif.